AsukaRoy/Web-Software-development-Course-Project/Epic checklist.md

 - Application structure

-  - Application divided into logical folders (akin to the part on Structuring Web Applications)
+  - [x] Application divided into logical folders (akin to the part on Structuring Web Applications)
-  - Dependencies exported from deps.js
+  - [x] Dependencies exported from deps.js
-  - Project launched from app.js, which is in the root folder
+  - [x] Project launched from app.js, which is in the root folder
-  - Configurations in a separate folder (e.g. config)
+  - [ ] Configurations in a separate folder (e.g. config)
-    - Test configurations separate from production configurations
+    - [ ] Test configurations separate from production configurations
-    - Configurations loaded from environmental variables or e.g. dotenv -files
+    - [ ] Configurations loaded from environmental variables or e.g. dotenv -files

 - Users

-  - Email and password stored in the database for each user
+  - [ ] Email and password stored in the database for each user

-    - Password not stored in plaintext format
+    - [ ] Password not stored in plaintext format
-    - Emails must be unique (same email cannot be stored twice in the database)
+    - [ ] Emails must be unique (same email cannot be stored twice in the database)

-  - Users can register to the application
+  - [ ] Users can register to the application

-  - Registration form is accessible at
+  - [ ] Registration form is accessible at */auth/registration*

-    ```text
-    /auth/registration
-    ```

-    - Registration uses labels to clarify the purpose of the input fields
+    - [ ] Registration uses labels to clarify the purpose of the input fields
-    - Registration form is validated on the server
+    - [ ] Registration form is validated on the server
-      - Email must be an authentic email
+      - [ ] Email must be an authentic email
-      - Password must contain at least 4 characters
+      - [ ] Password must contain at least 4 characters
-      - Validation errors shown on page
+      - [ ] Validation errors shown on page
-      - In case of validation errors, email field is populated (password is not)
+      - [ ] In case of validation errors, email field is populated (password is not)

-  - User-specific functionality is structured into logical parts (e.g. userController.js, userService.js)
+  - [ ] User-specific functionality is structured into logical parts (e.g. userController.js, userService.js)

 - Authentication

-  - Application uses session-based authentication
+  - [ ] Application uses session-based authentication

-  - Login form is accessible at
+  - [ ] Login form is accessible at */auth/login*

-    ```text
-    /auth/login
-    ```

-    - Login form asks for email and password
+    - [ ] Login form asks for email and password
-    - Login uses labels to clarify the purpose of the input fields
+  - [ ] Login uses labels to clarify the purpose of the input fields
-    - Login form has a link to the registration form
+    - [ ] Login form has a link to the registration form
-    - If the user types in an invalid email or password, a message "Invalid email or password" is shown on the login page.
+    - [ ] If the user types in an invalid email or password, a message "Invalid email or password" is shown on the login page.
       - Form fields are not populated

-  - Authentication functionality is structured into logical parts (e.g. authController.js or part of userController.js, ...).
+  - [ ] Authentication functionality is structured into logical parts (e.g. authController.js or part of userController.js, ...).

-  - Application has a logout button that allows the user to logout (logging out effectively means clearing the session)
+  - [ ] Application has a logout button that allows the user to logout (logging out effectively means clearing the session)

     - Logout functionality is at `/auth/logout`

 - Middleware